 Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

-This project investigated the drivers of complex gill disease (CGD) in farmed Atlantic salmon, identified molecular biomarkers and microbial signatures of gill health, and evaluated whether functional feeds could mitigate disease progression.
+This project investigated the drivers of complex gill disease (CGD) in farmed Atlantic salmon, identified molecular biomarkers and microbial signatures of gill health, and evaluated whether a nutritional strategy could mitigate disease progression.

 Project team